chasefarmer2808/RumbaughArt/README.md

 3. Update the `BACKUP_VERS` environment variable in the Dockerfile.

 ### Finally, update the version number in the .env file and rebuild the lychee and mysql docker images to test the backup.

+## Build and deploy
+1. Build the Angular app with `ng build`.
+This should create a `dist` folder in the root of the Angular app directory.
+2. Run `gulp copyBuild` to copy the static app files to the server's directory.